Joshua-1248/Xemu-Cheat-Engine-And-Trainer-/XEMU_REFACTOR_PLAN.md

 - **Reviewable diffs.** Every commit currently touches one of two enormous files.
 Afterward, `git log` names the subsystem, and `git bisect` lands somewhere meaningful.
+- **One Windows backend.** Concretely demonstrated: four Windows bugs, each fixed twice by hand.
+A unified `core/process.py` makes that one fix, and makes a macOS backend one class rather than 36 scattered `os_type` branches.
+- **A place for the test helpers.** `fake_xemu.py` and `win_probe.py` exist because there was no way to exercise the attach path without a GPU and a real emulator.
+With `core/process.py` importable and Tk-free, most of what they do becomes an ordinary test.